data-apis/scipy-2023-presentation/paper.rst

 History
 -------

-While the Python programming language was not designed for numerical computing, the language gained initial popularity in the scientific and engineering community soon after its release.
+While initially the Python programming language was not explicitly designed for numerical computing, the language gained popularity in scientific and engineering communities soon after its release.
 The first array computing library for numerical and scientific computing in Python was Numeric, developed in the mid-1990s :cite:`Dubois1996a`:cite:`Harris2020a`.
 To better accommodate this library and its use cases, Python’s syntax was extended to include indexing syntax :cite:`Hugunin1995a`.

 In the early 2000s, a similar library, Numarray, introduced a more flexible data structure :cite:`Greenfield2003a`.
 Numarray had faster operations for